gEightyTwo/coffeeshop-frontend-store/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### The Backend

+the backend can be found at: https://github.com/gEightyTwo/coffeeshop-backend

 ### Prerequisites

 What things you need to install the software and how to install them